studylab1/SAMR-Enum-Lab/Resources.md

 # Resources

-This page serves as a central repository of downloadable resources, detailed documentation, and supporting scripts to aid in SAMR enumeration and analysis efforts.
-It contains traffic capture files, tool outputs, enumeration scripts, and comprehensive descriptions of SAMR operation numbers (OpNums).
-These resources are designed to complement the information presented on other pages and facilitate deeper understanding and hands-on exploration.
+This page serves as a central repository for downloadable resources, detailed descriptions, and supporting scripts to aid in SAMR enumeration and analysis efforts.
+It includes traffic capture files, tool outputs, enumeration scripts, and comprehensive explanations of SAMR operation numbers (OpNums).
+These resources are intended to complement the information presented on other pages and to facilitate deeper understanding and hands-on exploration.

 ## Table of Contents
 1. [Traffic Captures, Tools Output and Scripts](#traffic-captures-tools-output-and-scripts)